-An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaign.
-This section is the best way to tell your client how things went last month with their email subscribers and general email strategy.
+An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaigns.
+The section is the best way to provide a summary of how things went last month with their email subscribers and general email marketing strategy.

-This section is your opportunity to give your clients an overview of your wins and losses over the month.
+This section is your opportunity to give your clients an overview of your wins and losses in plain English.
 What went well and what can you improve during the next iteration?
 Take some time to discuss the emails you sent during the month and which ones performed better than others.
 You can even discuss general strategy here and how you plan on adjusting it in the future.

 3. Email List Growth

-Obviously, one of the most important things to track for your email marketing campaigns is the emai list growth.
+Of course, one of the most important things to track for your email marketing campaigns is the email list growth.

 The email marketing report displays all subscribes and unsubscribes that have happened over the past month, in both number and chart form.
-You’ll want to target a positive growth rate here, but if you’ve had a bad month, you can take the opportunity to discuss your improved strategy for the next month with your client here.
+You’ll want to target a positive growth rate here, but if you’ve had a bad month, you can take the opportunity to discuss your improved strategy for the next month with your clients here.

 4. Open Rate

 5. Clicks / Click-Through Rate

 Click-through rate (CTR) is another essential KPI to track for email campaigns.
 Simply put, it tells you the click rate of how many people clicked through the emails you've sent.
 If you’re doing things right, you’ll have a call to action (CTA) built into the body of the email which encourages a click.